edheltzel/flightdeck-esbuild/README.md

 The Flightdeck objective is to provide a unified starting point for all your Jamstack websites, by leveraging popular static-site-generators _(SSG)_.

-This flavor of Flightdeck uses [Eleventy](https://www.11ty.dev/) with an opinionated workflow, keeping Eleventy in control of the entire development and build processes.
+This flavor of Flightdeck uses [Eleventy](https://www.11ty.dev/) with an opinionated workflow without the support additional tools like Webpack, Parcel, or Gulp.
+This is to keep things simple and to **keep Eleventy in control of the entire development and build processes**.

 ### [ 💡 Inspiration ](#inspiration)